WebReflection/id-promise/README.md

 The task is then eventually executed within the single _worker_ and, once resolved, propagated to every other possible worker that meanwhile asked for the same task.

-### Caveats
+## Caveats

 This module has been created to solve some very specific use case and it's important to understand where it easily fails.

 There are 3 kinds of caveats to consider with this module:

   * **name clashes**, so that weak unique identifiers will easily cause troubles.
-Try to use your project/module namespace as prefix, plus the functionality, plus any other static information that summed to the previous details would make the operation really unique (i.e. a full resolved file path)
+Try to use your project/module namespace as prefix, plus the functionality, plus any other static information that summed to the previous details would make the operation really unique (i.e. a fully resolved file path)
   * **serialization**, so that you cannot resolve values that cannot be serialized and passed around workers, and you should rather stick with _JSON_ compatible values only.
   * **different parameters**, so that if a promise is cached but the next call internally refers to different values, the result might be unexpected